BelAlRaouf/Junior-Python-Developer-Project-Assessment/README.md

 1. Clone the repository or download the project files to your local machine.
 2. Install the required dependencies by running `pip install -r requirements.txt`.
-3. Ensure you have an SQLite database file named `restaurant_data.db` containing the restaurant nutrition data.
-If you have a different database file name, update the `DATABASE_FILE` constant in the `database_manager.py` file.
+3. Ensure you have an CSV file named `fast_food.csv` containing the restaurant nutrition data.
-4. Run the `main.py` file to execute the data analysis.
+4. Run the `main.py` file to execute the program.

 ## Project Structure

 The project consists of the following files:

-- `main.py`: The entry point of the program.
-It initializes the database manager, performs the data analysis, and generates visualizations.
-- `database_manager.py`: A class responsible for managing the SQLite database connection, executing queries, and retrieving nutrition data.
+- `main.py`: The main program file that orchestrates the entire analysis process.
+- `RestaurantData.py`: A module that handles reading the CSV file, storing data in the database, retrieving analyzed data, Show the data for the Top 5 restaurants as a chart, and exporting data to CSV files.
-- `data_analyzer.py`: A class that performs the data analysis, including calculations and categorizations.
+- `FoodCategorizer.py`: A module that categorizes and sub-categorizes food items based on keywords.
-- `chart_generator.py`: A class that generates charts using the Matplotlib library to visualize the data.
-- `food_cats.csv`: The output file containing the categorized food items.
+- `CSV_input_file/fastfood.csv`: The input CSV file containing the restaurant data.
+- `CSV_output_file/analyzed_food.csv`: Store the average, minimum and maximum calories for each restaurant and rank the restaurants by those that have the least amount of carbs on average.
+- `CSV_output_file/sub_categorized_food.csv`: Store the data that Categorized the food items as Main, Side, Dessert, and Other based on their names and nutritional information.
+Further sub-categorize Main food items into Chicken, Beef, Seafood, Pork, Other.
+- `Database_folder/food_database.db`: The SQLite database file for storing the restaurant data.
+- `Restaurant_chart/5-Top-Restaurant-chart.png`: Contain a png picture that Show the data for the Top 5 restaurants as a chart.

 ## Usage

-1. Ensure the SQLite database file `restaurant_data.db` is present in the project directory.
+1. Place the CSV file containing the restaurant data in the same directory as the code files.
-2. Run the `main.py` file using Python 3.
+2. Update the `csv_file` and `db_file` variables in the `main()` function of the `main.py` file to specify the file names for the CSV and database files, respectively.
+3. Run the program by executing the following command: `python main.py`
-3. The program will read the nutrition data from the database and perform the analysis.
+4. The program will perform the following steps:
+- Read the data from the CSV file and store it in the SQLite database.
-4. The results will be displayed in the console and saved in the `food_cats.csv` file.
-5. A chart showing the statistics and rankings will be generated and saved as `nutrition_chart.png`.
+- Analyze the data to calculate average, minimum, and maximum calories for each restaurant and rank the restaurants based on the least amount of carbs.
+- Visualize the data for the top 5 restaurants as a bar chart using matplotlib.
+- Categorize and sub-categorize the food items based on certain keywords.
+- Export the analyzed food data and categorized data to CSV files.
+5.The program will generate the following output files:
+- `analyzed_food.csv`: Contains the analyzed food data, including average, minimum, and maximum calories for each restaurant.
+- `sub_categorized_food.csv`: Contains the categorized and sub-categorized food data.

 ## Customization

-- If you want to categorize food items differently or add more sub-categories, you can modify the `categorize_food_items` method in the `DataAnalyzer` class.
+- If you want to categorize food items differently or add more sub-categories, you can modify the `_categorize_food_item`, `_sub_categorize_main_item`, and `categorize_food` method in the `FoodCategorizer.py` class.
-- To change the chart style or customize the visualization, you can modify the `generate_chart` method in the `ChartGenerator` class.
+- To change the chart style or customize the visualization, you can modify the `visualize_data` method in the `RestaurantData.py` class.

-## Dependencies

-The project relies on the following dependencies, which can be installed using the provided `requirements.txt` file:

-- Python 3
-- SQLite3
-- pandas
-- matplotlib

-## License
+## What's Next

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.
+IIt has possibility to work on improving the categorization pattern for better accuracy, especially when dealing with larger datasets.
+While the current pattern works well with fewer keywords, it may not be as effective for big data scenarios.
+To enhance the categorization process, we can explore alternative approaches such as:

+- Implementing machine learning algorithms for automatic classification based on textual features.

+By implementing more advanced techniques, we can aim to achieve higher accuracy and efficiency in categorizing and sub-categorizing food items.

+Belal Raouf